jbenet/saucer/README.md

 ![def](http://static.benet.ai/skitch/saucer-20121208-004907.png)

 Saucer is an opinionated template project for coffee/javascript development.
-It gets you up and running with the following:
+It gets you up and running with the following tools:

 * [coffeescript](http://coffeescript.org/) for awesomeness
 * [grunt](http://gruntjs.com/) for the task-based build system